 Immunogenicity of ADCs

+ADC is a synthetic biomacromolecular drug, which is also a foreign substance to the human body, and has the potential risk of inducing immunogenicity.
 With the increase in the types and wide application of macromolecular protein drugs, the related immunogenicity problems have gradually surfaced.
 Protein drugs have potential factors to induce immunogenicity, the consequences of which may affect efficacy and even be life-threatening.
-Antibody-drug conjugates (ADCs) have the same immunogenicity as antibody drugs, and their immunogenicity risks affect the safety and effectiveness of the drugs for patients, and may even bring fatal new diseases to patients due to ADA and endogenous protein cross.
-(See: Immunogenicity of ADC)
+Antibody-drug conjugates (ADCs) have the same immunogenicity as antibody drugs, and their immunogenicity risks affect the safety and effectiveness of the drugs for patients, and may even bring fatal new diseases to patients due to ADA (anti-drug antibody) and endogenous protein cross.
+This must be assessed in clinical studies.

 Along with the success and excitement of the ADC development process, there also have its complexities and limitations.
 This is an era of innovative drugs, with newer iterations of different technologies, and ADCs need more extensive clinical coverage and confirmation as more questions are studied in depth.